 I am not a U.S. citizen.
 Can I still receive the vaccine?

-I’m eligible for a vaccine.
+I’m eligible for a booster vaccine.
 How long is the wait?

 Due to diminishing demand for vaccines, appointments are overwhelmingly available at sites around the city.
 You can likely find a same-day appointment in your area.
 Walk-ins are also welcome at many sites.

-Listen below for more information on the city's complicated and flawed vaccine rollout.
+Listen below for a podcast from January on the city's complicated and flawed early vaccine rollout.